If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 To learn more about how to design and prototype a product, check out our latest guide here.

-Ronnie Teja, founder of Branzio dives deep into the process of designing and prototyping their product:
+Marcus Taylor, founder of Bruder Watches dives deep into the process of designing and prototyping their product:

 How To Find A Supplier For Your Watch Brand